 John D. Xanthos Statue, Graham

-Xanthos, a prominent Alamance attorney, appears to confidently stride forward as if to defend a client.
-Dressed in a suit and wearing glasses, the bronze figure holds a briefcase in his right hand and a stack of papers in his left.
+John D. Xanthos, a prominent Alamance County attorney and public defender, is depicted in bronze, confidently striding forward.
+Dressed in a suit and wearing glasses, the figure holds a briefcase in his right hand and a stack of papers in his left.

 Images: